open-power/snap/actions/hdl_example/doc/README.md

         README.md                 TBD
 ```
 ## Hardware Details
-Following block diagrams shows an overview of main blocks interconnections.
+Following block diagrams show an overview of main blocks interconnections.

 On the following diagram we have the top view showing :
 - FPGA pins, connected to PCIe and to configuration flash memory